 - Propeller: Four propellers are used to provide thrust which moves the drone

 The Airgineers Micro Class Challenges

-For the inaugural 2017/18 competition, the Micro Class is made up of two independent challenges – Head to Head and Capture the Flag.
+The Micro Class is made up of two independent challenges – Head to Head and Capture the Flag.

 Head to Head is a race between two teams around a course that is marked out by a series of gates.
 The team who finishes the required number of laps fastest is the winner.

 Capture The Flag is a team game where two teams work together to try to capture more flags than their opponent.
 Teams can also get bonus points for landing their drones on the landing pads before the match ends.

 What equipment do you need to take part?

 - An Airgineers Micro Drone Component Kit